 Read Also: How to Fall Back in Love: 12 Pro Steps

-Understanding introverts and extroverts are important, as they each have strengths and weaknesses.
+Understanding introverts and extroverts is important, as they each have strengths and weaknesses.

 By understanding these concepts, we can better appreciate the differences between the two types of people.